paulineeds/starting-web-development/README.md

 # Excercise on html & Css - Tim Burners Lee

-It's an excercise on CSS and HTML.
+It's an exercise on CSS and HTML.
 We had to make it look like an already existing page.